skenderidis/f5-cis-lab/README.md

-# F5 CIS Azure Lab .
-(Work in progress)
+# F5 CIS Azure Lab (Work in progress)

-Create a Lab environment to test CIS use-cases
+Create a Lab environment in Azure to test several CIS use-cases

 ## Table of Contents